stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 ```

 Idris is also sometimes capable of coming up with complete function
-implementation based on a function's type.
+implementations based on a function's type.
 For this to work well
 in practice, the number of possible implementations satisfying
 the type checker must be pretty small.
 As an example, here is
 function `zipWith` for vectors.
 You might not have heard